phillipclapham/neuroweaver/docs/Daily_Reference_Guide.md

    - *Why it works:* Locks in the good stuff—your brain loves a victory lap.

 2. **Connect the Cosmic Dots**
    - Ask: “What patterns popped today?”
 When did ideas flash?
 When did wins wink?
 Scribble a note—like a detective cracking your own genius code.
+Bonus points if you take a moment to discuss your day with your Council or Agent!
-   - **Lab Hack Boost:** Did you tap your inner crew?
+   - **Lab Hack Boost:** Did you spark an interesting sideways win today?
 Maybe your Council solved a riddle, or an Agent flipped a flop into a win.
 Track what sparks!
    - *Why it works:* Sharpens your spark radar, making tomorrow sparkier.

 3. **Dream Up More Magic**